FredBore/The-Never-Ending-Darkness/README.md

 # The-Never-Ending-Darkness
-My unity game repository that (when the game is finished or in alpha) all the code and maybe some prefab models and maybe UI images.
+My unity game repository that (when the game is finished or in alpha) will have all the code and some prefab models and maybe UI images.
 This game may eventually be on game jolt for mac and win download.

 Credit Resources: